Multimodal Foundation Models for Early Disease Detection: Proposed Framework

 where $X^{ehr}_i \in \mathbb{R}^{T \times d_{ehr}}$ represents temporal EHR data, $X^{img}_i \in \mathbb{R}^{H \times W \times C}$ corresponds to imaging modalities, $X^{gen}_i \in \mathbb{R}^{L_{gen} \times d_{gen}}$ denotes genomic features, and $X^{sens}_i \in \mathbb{R}^{T_s \times d_{sens}}$ encodes wearable sensor signals.

 The predictive objective is:

 where $\hat{y}_i$ denotes the probability distribution over $K$ disease classes.

-As not all patients will have complete data across all modalities, our framework is designed to accommodate incomplete records by incorporating modality dropout during training as well as enabling inference on any available subset of $\{X^{ehr}, X^{img}, X^{gen}, X^{sens}\}$, which ensures practical applicability in clinical settings where data coverage is uneven.
+As not all patients will have complete data across all modalities, our framework is designed to accommodate incomplete records by incorporating modality dropout during training as well as enabling inference on any available subset of $\{X^{ehr}, X^{img}, X^{gen}, X^{sens}\}$> It also ensures practical applicability in clinical settings where data coverage is uneven.